 Our historic village tour continues along the Adriatic coast to Montenegro and the town of Kotor.
 Members of our tour of Montenegro will enjoy a marvelous drive around beautiful Boka Kotorska Bay, passing old fishing villages, churches, monasteries, marinas and beaches.
 Walking tour of the Kotor UNESCO World Heritage Site with its beatutiful Venetian influenced architecture.
 Visit the old Njegusi village (birth place of the poet King Njegoš) and Cetinje (the town often seen as the birthplace of Montenegrin cutlure and a past capital of Montenegro).
 Finally, enjoy the coastal Budva, known since Illyrian times, with gorgeous old-world architecture, narrow streets and stone buildings placed around the main cathedral.

-The exploration of exceptional Albanian cultural sites continues in Durres where we visit the Ampitheatre (built by the Romans in 2nd century AD and one of the largest in the Balkan peninsula) and an excellent Archeological Museum.
-Our tour then continues to Berat where we enjoy the Citadel, a UNESCO World Heritage site where people continue to live, as well as the Onufi Museum and the beautiful old town district.
+Our tour of Albanian cultural sites continues in Durres where we visit the Amphitheatre (built by the Romans in 2nd century AD and one of the largest in the Balkan peninsula) and an excellent Archeological Museum.
+Continuing to Berat, we enjoy the Citadel, a UNESCO World Heritage site where people continue to live, as well as the Onufi Museum and the beautiful old town district.

-Our tour group visits the ruins of the ancient city of Apollonia, founded in 558 BC, before continuing our Albanian travel adventure to Vlora where we explore the town and where important events in the struggles for Albanian independance took place.
+Our tour group visits the ruins of the ancient city of Apollonia, founded in 558 BC, before continuing our Albanian travel adventure to Vlora where we explore the town where important events in the struggles for Albanian independence took place.

 Then, we will enjoy a pleasant drive along the Albanian Riviera stopping for refreshments at one of the small coastal villages en-route to Saranda.

-This afternoon, an excursion to visit the World Heritage site of Butrint, Albania’s most important archaeological site with ruins that show both Hellenic and Roman origins.
+Day 20:Excursion to ButrintA day excursion to the UNESCO World Heritage site of Butrint, Albania’s most important archaeological site with ruins that show both Hellenic and Roman origins.

 Breathtaking mountain scenery can be enjoyed on the way to Korca where our tour visits the National Museum of Medieval Arts.